Guide to Appealing an IRS Tax Lien

 Your IRS lien notice should include an enclosed Form 12153, Request for a Collection Due Process or Equivalent Hearing.
 You can also submit a written request that has the same information contained on Form 12153.

 Send in your CDP request and a copy of your lien notice to the address listed on the notice.
-You’ll need to provide your reason for requesting the hearing, information about your tax debt, and your contact information.
+You’ll need to provide your reason for requesting the hearing, information about your taxes owed, and your contact information.
 Make sure you send in your request before the deadline listed on your lien notice.

 You can also indicate whether you want a lien discharge, withdrawal, or subordination.
 A lien withdrawal completely removes the Notice of Federal Tax Lien from all of your property, while a discharge or subordination only applies to a specific asset.